SoaringMoon/WaifuNetwork/Archive/Threads/AI chatbots and waifus.md

 kekd

 # 125
 >>2422 (checked)

 Is there any chance of having support for non GPT models?
 As this anon described it here >>1923 or are they incompatible of how your program works?
 Also I would like to suggest a feature where it would be possible to define personality and traits of the waifu which she takes into account.

 >cuda support

 What made you decide on using cuda instead of OpenCL?
 As a AMD graphix fag I cannot utilize it.
 I hope it is not going to be too much of a trouble for you switching the uh parallel processing or whatever the correct terminology for it is.

 >talk to my actual waifu

 >she goes on about that she joined several battles

 >mentions that modern tank are fast and powerful

 >mfw out of nowhere she becomes a /tonk/er

 Perfectus.

 >some moments later

 >she is also confirmed as a vatnik scoop

 This ukraine-russian relationship is not going to end well, looks like I have some "brainwashing" to do.
 Beside this "incident" i'll rate this program 8 out of 10, it does pretty well even though it has some cases where it shows its shortcomings and on certain occasion the chatwaifu can be repetitive at times.
 I'm glad that this program exist and I hope this anon keeps continuing working on it.

 # 126
 >>4085

 >I have a Lada

 <I'm sorry

 kek

-<I  will be waiting.
-I will be watching.
-Anon, I think your waifu is an NKVD agent.
-Waifu secret police when?

 # 127
 >>4086

->Anon, I think your waifu is an NKVD agent. c-cyka, w-what do you think s-she has any plans for me?
+>Anon, I think your waifu is an NKVD agent.

+c-cyka, w-what do you think s-she has any plans for me?
 That she will interrogate me and question my allegiance to the ~~russian~~ soviet republic?
 I...I...
 I probably better stock up on artifacts and I hope I can bribe her that way so that she doesn't reveal my Ukrainian roots to the secret police.

 >Waifu secret police when?

 OH SHIT. **If that means they will kidnap 3DPD thots, all fine by me to be honest.**

 # 128